hpgrahsl/kryptonite-for-kafka/README.md

 ## Donate

-If you like this project and want to support its further development and maintenance we are happy about your [PayPal donation](https://www.paypal.com/donate/?hosted_button_id=NUCLPDTLNJ8KE).
+If you like this project and want to support its future development and maintenance we are happy about your [PayPal donation](https://www.paypal.com/donate/?hosted_button_id=NUCLPDTLNJ8KE).

 ## License Information

 This project is licensed according to [Apache License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0)

 ```
-Copyright (c) 2021.
+Copyright (c) 2021 - present.
 Hans-Peter Grahsl (grahslhp@gmail.com)

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.